king-r-d/lab9-MapReduceAndSpark/README.md

 ### Part 1.
 HDFS and Mapreduce

+There is no in-class lab this week due to CMU Carnival activities.
+The full one point for this lab is earned by entering your cluster-id password in the Canvas quiz.

 The purpose of Part 1 is for the student to establish credentials on the Heinz College High Performance Computing Cluster and to run a simple MapReduce job.